 We have created a tool so you can compare your own cost of living to what it might be when you live in New Zealand.
 It’s free to download and has all the instructions you need on where to find out the exact costs of things in New Zealand.

 I do wonder if our results would have been different if we weren’t comparing the cost of food in winter in NZ or if we didn’t rent our friends apartment off her, but something tells me the cost of rent (especially in Sydney) and household bills in Australia is more than NZ!

-If you want to read our in-depth article on the cost of living in New Zealand where we compare New Zealand with The UK and discuss what resources you can use to actually compare your current cost of living situation with your potential new cost of living situation when you move to NZ please click on this link.
+If you want to read our in-depth article on the cost of living in New Zealand where we compare New Zealand with The UK and the cost of living in New Zealand now in 2022 please click on this link.
+In this article we also discuss what resources you can use to actually compare your current cost of living situation with your potential new cost of living situation when you move to NZ